ant-chi/ant-chi/README.md

 <p>Welcome to my Github!
 I'm Anthony and I recently graduated from UCSD with a double major in data science and economics.
 I'm currently looking for roles in data science/analytics and have experience developing data driven web apps and analyzing messy data to tell stories.

-In my free time I enjoy moonlighting as a bike mechanic, watching an unhealthy amount of basketball (Go Celtics! ☘️ :shamrock:), and playing the guitar :guitar:.
+In my free time I enjoy moonlighting as a bike mechanic 🛠️ :bike:, watching an unhealthy amount of basketball (Go Celtics! :shamrock:), and playing the guitar :guitar:.